DaveYuan23/StyleCLIP-Pytorch_Happydog/README.md

 3. **CLIP Installation**: Install directly from OpenAI's CLIP to avoid errors.
 Do not use `pip install CLIP`.
 4. **Loss Function Parameters**: Adjust the parameters in the loss function to achieve the ideal result.

-# Global Directions for Image Manipulation Using Text Prompts
+# Global Directions Using Text Prompts

 ## Results Showcase
 ### Images